 It is good value for funders with substantial leveraging of investment with funds used to pay for tubestock/direct seeding.
 Landholders/managers pay for fencing, site preparation, weed control and planting labour.

 Revegetation works can take a number of forms including shelterbelts, buffers around remnant vegetation and waterways, erosion control, habitat plantings and aesthetic/educational plantings.

 Applications via HDLN expression of interest forms are due each September.
 Projects are selected using a scoring system to select out of EOIs (takes in to account environmental benefit, linkages and number of projects previously completed).

-Groups and individuals can apply by calling the office on 5598 3755 or downloading forms from this website (go to fact sheets and forms page and click on EOI section).
+Groups and individuals can apply by calling the office on 5598 3755 or downloading forms from this website (go to the Resources page and look for the EOI section).